rsdoiel/antenna/archives/2025/columns_2025.23.md

 **@Dave Winer's Scripting News** (date: 2025-06-09, from: Dave Winer's Scripting News)

 I went to the <a href="https://daytona.scripting.com/search?q=dnc">DNC</a> in 2004 and 2008.
 Both times I heard from friends later that TV had been focused on riots, which confused the hell out of me, because I didn't see anything.
 There was some obnoxious stuff at the 2008 convention in Denver, we had to walk a gauntlet of ugly pictures of dead fetuses going in and out of the convention center.
 But in neither case were there <i>any</i> disturbances.
-I see the same sort of thing happening in LA now.

 <br>